 Omega-3 fatty acids are polyunsaturated fatty acids.
 They are essential.
-This means your body cannot produce omega-3 fatty acids as it lacks the necessary enzymes.
-However, they are enormously important for your body and offer many health benefits.
+This means your body cannot produce omega-3 fatty acids itself, as it lacks the necessary enzymes.
+However, omega-3s are enormously important for your body and offer many health benefits.

-A sufficient amount of omega-3 is responsible for a functional hormone balance.
+A sufficient amount of omega-3s is necessary for a functional hormone balance.
 Furthermore, the essential fatty acids positively influence your brain function, blood pressure, cardiovascular system, kidney function, blood clotting, and immune system.
-So getting enough omega-3 in your diet is pretty important.
+So getting enough omega-3s in your diet is pretty important.

-Omega-3 fatty acids also have a significant advantage in building muscle.
-The fatty acids are anti-inflammatory and beneficial for your regeneration.
-This means you can recover faster from hard training sessions and are ready for the subsequent muscle stimuli in a shorter time.
+Omega-3 fatty acids also provide a significant advantage when building muscle.
+These fatty acids are anti-inflammatory and beneficial for your post-workout recovery.
+This means you can recover faster from hard training sessions and be ready for the subsequent muscle stimuli in a shorter time.

 For this reason, omega-3 supplements, including fish oil capsules, are one of the most popular and valuable supplements for health.
 Mostly, omega-3 supplements contain the fatty acids EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
-Our body can best utilize and use these.
-The supplements must have a 3:2 ratio of EPA to DPA.
+These are the forms of omega-3 that our body is best able to process and utilize.
+These supplements must have a 3:2 ratio of EPA to DPA.

-Consuming 2-4 g of omega-3 per day (EPA and DHA in total) is recommended.
+Consuming 2-4 g of omega-3s per day (in total between EPA and DHA) is recommended.
 In exceptional cases, the dosage should be higher.
-However, too high a dosage is not recommended as this could harm your body.
-For example, side effects are too much thinning of the blood or too many anti-inflammatory effects.
+However, too high a dosage is not recommended, as this could harm your body.
+Possible side effects include too much thinning of the blood or too many anti-inflammatory effects.

 Then there are the vegetable fatty acids ALA (alpha-linolenic acid).